-- Internet-of-things (IoT) security, sensors and sensor network security, smart grid security, automotive/autonomous vehicle security, cyber-physical system security, adversarial machine learning and cyber deception - Other - The number of reviews per paper is a minimum of 4 reviews.
-The Program Chair can solicit an additional review or two as needed, but there should be no more than 6 reviews for any given paper. - o The list of submissions can be viewed by all PC members - o The reviewer names are known (visible) to PC members - The 'status' menu (i.e., access to reviews by ordinary PC members) or paper ranking is enabled only for reviews on papers assigned to PC members (for most of review process) and for all PC members (three days before final decisions are made) - Sub-reviewers are not allowed (PC members must enter reviews of external reviewers and discuss papers on their own) - o Review Response Period (for rebuttal process) - This should be initiated for all papers at once and only after the review deadline.
-It is initiated by sending a letter (w/reviews and instructions) to the authors - Recommended word limit for responses is 500 - Set "authors can respond" to yes - Set "Responses can be viewed by non-chairs" to yes - o Scores: 3: strong accept; 2: accept; 1: weak accept; 0: borderline paper; -1: weak reject; -2: reject; -3: strong reject - o Decisions: REJECT, reject?, (blank), accept?, ACCEPT
+- Architecture - Trusted execution environments, cache-side channel attacks and/or mitigation, privacy-preserving computation, systemon-chip (SoC)/platform security, FPGA and reconfigurable fabric security, cloud computing, smart phones and smart devices - System - Internet-of-things (IoT) security, sensors and sensor network security, smart grid security, automotive/autonomous vehicle security, cyber-physical system security, adversarial machine learning and cyber deception - Other - The number of reviews per paper is a minimum of 4 reviews.
+The Program Chair can solicit an additional review or two as needed, but there should be no more than 6 reviews for any given paper. - The list of submissions can be viewed by all PC members - The reviewer names are known (visible) to PC members - The 'status' menu (i.e., access to reviews by ordinary PC members) or paper ranking is enabled only for reviews on papers assigned to PC members (for most of review process) and for all PC members (three days before final decisions are made) - Sub-reviewers are not allowed (PC members must enter reviews of external reviewers and discuss papers on their own) - Review Response Period (for rebuttal process) - This should be initiated for all papers at once and only after the review deadline.
+It is initiated by sending a letter (w/reviews and instructions) to the authors - Recommended word limit for responses is 500 - Set "authors can respond" to yes - Set "Responses can be viewed by non-chairs" to yes - Scores: 3: strong accept; 2: accept; 1: weak accept; 0: borderline paper; -1: weak reject; -2: reject; -3: strong reject - o Decisions: REJECT, reject?, (blank), accept?, ACCEPT submissions, overlength submissions), or which have file formatting errors.
+The PC may offer such Authors to correct an irregular submission.